-- Select at least one book from the recommended readings and/or from A student selected (approval needed) reading.
-Complete a book review.
-(3 pages).
+• Select at least one book from the recommended readings and/or from1A student selected (approval needed) reading.
+Complete a book review.(3 pages).
 Turn in by April 1st.
-Recommended prior to the trip. - Participate in all class sessions prior to the trip, during the trip and sessions after returning.
+Recommended prior to the trip.
+100 • Participate in all class sessions prior to the trip, during the trip and sessions after returning.
 Meeting times will be announced.
-Each meeting will be approximately 90 minutes. - Deliver a Group Power Point Presentation prior to April 24, 2014 and presented to Students, Faculty, administrators and staff after the return trip. - Complete a Daily Log of educational and cultural experiences in a journal with reflective comments.
-Include the following: - 1.
-What you learned and experienced during your International Teaching Practicum Experience from the pre-planning to the return trip home.
-This includes the required meetings, Fund Raising Project, Flight, Actual Trip in Jamaica and to the return trip home.
-Include what you learned from your supervising teachers, university professors, classmates, students and self. - 2.
-Also, what you learned, thought, felt, missed as you experienced the Jamaican Culture.
-How does it compare to the Culture you are most comfortable with. - Write a brief paper of the comparison of Jamaica/USA Schools (Paired Project) 1-2 pages) Complete in Jamaica.
-Narrow this down to a specific group to compare. - Complete a minimum of one_lesson plans including objectives, standards, assessment and evaluation.
+Each meeting will be approximately 90 minutes.120 • Deliver a Group Power Point Presentation prior to April 22, 2016 1 and presented to Students, Faculty, administrators and staff after the return trip.
+Collaborative Project with Nursing Students.
+150 • Complete a Daily Log of educational and cultural experiences in a journal with reflective comments.
+Include the following: 150 1.
+What you learned and experienced during your International Teaching Pract Experience from the pre-planning to the return trip home.
+This includes the meetings, Fund Raising Project, Flight, Actual Trip in Jamaica and to the return trip home.
+Include what you learned from your supervising teach university professors, classmates, students and self. required 2.
+Also, what you learned, thought, felt, missed as you experienced the Jamaic Culture.
+How does it compare to the Culture you are most comfortable with • Write a brief paper of the comparison of Jamaica/USA Schools (Paired Project) (1-2 pages) Complete in Jamaica.
+Narrow this down to a specific group to compare.
+80 • Complete a minimum of one_lesson plans including objectives, standards, assessment and evaluation.
 One artifact with a rubric is a plus!!!
 Evaluations will be completed by the Jamaican University Supervisor, SELF and also from the Shepherd University Supervisor.
-Reflective Comments on Lessons Presented in Class: (What you liked about the lesson, (Why or Why Not, Teaching Tips you Learned, Recommendations and any Creative Ideas) this is the designated work sample for the Jamaica experience. - Participate in a fund raising event "Reggae Jam".
-(Planning, Marketing, Actual Event, and Evaluation of the Event). - Prepare and participate in at least 1-2 service projects with the Nursing Education Students.
+Reflective Comments on Lessons Presented in Class: (What you liked about the lesson, (Why or Why Not, Teaching Tips you Learned, Recommendations and any Creative Ideas) this is the designated work sample for the Jamaica experience.
+160 • Participate in a fund raising event "Reggae Jam".
+(Planning, 150 • Marketing, Actual Event, and Evaluation of the Event).
+Prepare and participate in at least 1 service projects with the Nursing Education Students.
 Orphanage and/or Wellness Fair for pre-teachers and/or teachers.
-TBD This is designed to specifically address INTASC 1, 6 & 9; NETS.T 2 b, 4 b & d; 5 b (Completed during the stay in Jamaica).
+TBD This is designed to specifically address INTASC 1, 6 & 9; NETS.T 2 b, 4 b & d; 5 f (Completed during the stay in Jamaica).
 Comments on these service projects will be discussed while in Jamaica and also during the power point presentation.
-This will require much preparation prior to arriving in Jamaica.
+This w require much preparation prior to arriving in Jamaica.
+Total = 1000 poin ill 1000 poin